 - Windows Hello for Business Cloud Trust: Windows Hello for Business is designed to help businesses deploy devices that don’t need passwords to sign in.
 (The standard Windows Hello feature is available to everyone.)
 Cloud Trust is a new method businesses can use to deploy Windows Hello for Business.

 That’s it!
 As usual, the update also includes various minor bug fixes, security patches, and performance improvements.
-If you want more features, take a look at Windows 11—there’s where Microsoft is adding them.
+If you want more features, take a look at Windows 11—there’s where Microsoft added them.

 Below, you can see what Microsoft was originally working on.